JoshData/python-email-validator/README.md

 ---------------------------------

-The email protocol SMTP and the domain name system DNS have historically only allowed ASCII characters in email addresses and domain names, respectively.
+The email protocol SMTP and the domain name system DNS have historically only allowed English (ASCII) characters in email addresses and domain names, respectively.
 Each has adapted to internationalization in a separate way, creating two separate aspects to email address internationalization.